-Organics Olive Oil Replenisher (Purchase at most beauty supply stores or Target)
+Organics Olive Oil Replenisher (Purchase online)

 My deep conditioning list is rather boring because this is the only product I use regularly.
 I’ve used it since the start of my transition and found no reason to change.
 It helps keep my hair soft, moisturized and it’s reasonably priced.

 I apply an ample amount to my hair after shampooing, cover with a plastic cap with a warm cloth inside (instead of sitting under the dryer).

 I have also used Deva Curl Heaven in Hair a few times.
 This stuff is AMAZING and you can even see your curl pattern pop when you apply it, but because of the price, I don’t buy it often.

 Because I don’t use any heat and deep condition my hair regularly, my hair does a pretty good job of retaining moisture.

 My favorite right now is the Shea Moisture Leave-In Conditioner.

 I believe this is one of the older Shea Moisture products because you can only buy it on Amazon.com and not in stores.
 After using this for 2-3 days, my hair feels so incredibly moisturized.
 I hope they never stop selling this.
 I would go nuts!